deta-aditya/andila/README.md

 ## Installation

+Clone this repository and place it in your PHP server.

 Andila uses two MySQL databases: ```indonesia``` and ```db_andila```.

 ### indonesia

 The ```indonesia``` database is used for storing administrative information of Indonesia.
 It is required for geocoding over the map and storing address data.

 To install the database, simply import it to the MySQL server.
-The .sql can be found in the ```/work/database``` directory.
+The .sql can be found in the ```/database``` directory.

 [Source](https://github.com/edwardsamuel/Wilayah-Administratif-Indonesia).